How to sex ducks & ducklings: male vs female

 Method 2: Plumage and other physical features

-Feather coloration – For older, mature ducks with dimorphic plumage (e.g. the males look different than the females), the easiest way to sex them is to look at their feathers.
-Drakes of most mallard-derived breeds have gorgeous green-iridescent head plumage for a large part of the year (nuptial plumage), until they go into their eclipse plumage when they look far less showy.
+A. Feather coloration – For older, mature ducks with dimorphic plumage, the easiest way to immediately sex them is to look at their feathers.
+Drakes of most Mallard-derived breeds have gorgeous green-iridescent head plumage for a large part of the year (aka nuptial plumage), until they go into their eclipse plumage at which point they look far less showy.

 Female ducks within these breeds do not have green heads.
 However, for other breeds like Pekins (which are all-white), this distinction does not help in sexing.